pousse-cafe/pousse-cafe.github.io/documentation.md

     var newEntity = map.putNew(someId).inContextOf(this);

 Again, `newEntity` can then be used to directly alter Entity's state or call some of its methods.

+## Configuring Services

+Sometimes, Services need some external configuration (e.g. a URL to inject into a text).
+When [instantiating the Runtime](#run-you-model), configuration entries may be added with Runtime Builder's `withConfiguration` methods.
+Runtime's `poussecafe.runtime.Configuration` instance can be injected in a Service, giving access to configuration entries.

+For example, let's have a Runtime created as follows:

+    new Runtime.Builder()
+        ...
+        .withConfiguration("X", "Y")
+        ...
+        .build();

+Given a Service defined as follows:

+    public class MyService implements Service {

+        public String processConfiguration() {
+            return "Prefix " + configuration.value("X").orElseThrow();
+        }

+        private Configuration configuration;
+    }

+Then, the value returned when calling `MyService`'s `processConfiguration` method is `Prefix Y`.

+When using Pousse-Café [in the context of a Spring application](#spring-integration), configuration entries may be read from application properties.

 ## Generating expert-readable documentation